Koine Greek phonology: Boeotian, 4th century BC

-Although it belongs to the late classical period rather than the Koine Greek period, Boeotian phonology is shown here as it prefigures several traits of later Koine phonology.
+Although it belongs to the late classical period, rather than the Koine Greek period, Boeotian phonology is shown here as it prefigures several traits of later Koine phonology.

-By the 4th century BC, Boeotian had monophthongized most diphthongs, and featured a fricative γ.
+By the 4th century BC, Boeotian had monophthongized most diphthongs and featured a fricative γ.
 In contrast with Ionic-Attic and Koine, υ had remained a back vowel in Boeotian (written ου).
 Long and short vowels were still distinguished.

-Teodorsson argues that by 350 BC, the majority Attic dialect seemed to display similar values (except for υ, which was a front vowel; his reconstruction has already cancelled vowel length distinctions and merged υ and η with //i// as in Modern Greek), but W. Sidney Allen does not consider his conclusions to be reliable, and suspects they are an overinterpretation of the evidence.
+Teodorsson argues that by 350 BC, the majority Attic dialect seemed to display similar values (except for υ, which was a front vowel; his reconstruction has vowel length distinctions to be neutralized and υ and η to be merged with //i//, like in Modern Greek), but W. Sidney Allen does not consider his conclusions to be reliable and suspects them to be an overinterpretation of the evidence.

-Early monophthongization, and perhaps even vowel weakening due to the shift to a stress accent, is also attested in Thessalian of the 3rd century BC, suggesting that several minority dialects had an advanced vowel system by the early Hellenistic period.
+Early monophthongization and perhaps even vowel weakening from the shift to a stress accent are also attested in Thessalian of the 3rd century BC, which suggests that several minority dialects had acquired an advanced vowel system by the early Hellenistic period.